-Article reposted from Natural Home & Garden
+Article reposted from Natural Home & Garden magazine.

 Design, craftsmanship and environmental impact are important to Jacob Deva Racusin and Ace McArleton, authors of The Natural Building Companion (Chelsea Green Publishing, 2012).
 This comprehensive guide to integrative design and construction focuses on natural building materials that leave a gentler footprint than current practices.
 While the industrial development of plastic in many ways made life easier, plastic production impacts every phase of the life cycle.
 Learn about the harmful effects of plastic on human health and the environment in this excerpt from chapter 2, “Ecology.”

 A sea change in building technology arrived in the 1950s with the “Age of Plastic.”
 Industrial development of fossil fuels into a wide array of plastics changed formulations in everything from insulation to mechanicals to paint, and plastic is still a ubiquitous component of every building assembly.
 Unfortunately, the impacts of plastic production in its many forms are heavy in every phase of its life cycle.
 While there is a common general understanding that plastics have negative ecological associations, a closer understanding of what types of plastics create what types of impacts will empower us to improve the toxic footprint of our buildings.